executablebooks/MyST-NB/docs/use/execute.md

 # Executing and cacheing your content

-MyST-NB can automatically run and cache any notebook pages.
-Notebooks can either be run each time the documentation is build, or cached locally so that notebooks will only be re-run when the code cells in a notebook have changed.
+MyST-NB can automatically run and cache notebooks contained in your project using [jupyter-cache].
+Notebooks can either be run each time the documentation is built, or cached locally so that re-runs occur only when code cells have changed.

 Cacheing behavior is controlled with configuration in your `conf.py` file.
 See the sections below for each configuration option and its effect.